Organizations for Writers

 Affiliate Writers' Organizations:

 In an effort to promote exchange of writing expertise between provinces, the Writers’ Federation of Nova Scotia (WFNS) considers provincial & regional member-based creative writing organizations listed below to be affiliate writers’ organizations.
 All such organizations are marked with a ⌘ symbol.
-(Please note that national and international organizations are not included.)
+(Please note that national organizations are not included.)

 Members in good standing of affiliate organizations are eligible for discounted annual WFNS membership dues.

 APMA is an “industry-support organization representing book publishers located in Atlantic Canada” with the aim of “growing and maintaining a strong Canadian-owned book publishing industry in Atlantic Canada.”
 Voting membership is open to publishers based in the Atlantic region and at least 80% owned by Canadian citizens or residents.

 Created in 2011, Editors Nova Scotia is a provincial “twig” of Editors Canada, a non-profit organization that fosters editors’ professional development, networking, and collaboration and “promotes and maintains high standards of editing through certification and reference publications.”
 Membership is open to editors at all career stages, whether salaried/in-house or freelance.

 Founded in 1991, PARC offers support for pre-production script development and “programs in play development, playwright development, and play and playwright promotion.”
 Membership is open playwrights and dramaturges at all career stages, producing theatre companies in the Atlantic region (and those “interested in Atlantic Canadian plays”), and “theatre lovers and supporters.”